The immense size of cruise ships is amazing to look at, but does their mammoth size also mean slower travel?

 This 25,000-ton ship has been renamed from Voyager to Grand Voyager before it finally became the Olympia Voyager.
 It is owned by Bohai Ferry Company and is known to give fast speed travel of 31 miles per hour or 27 nautical miles.

-However, the 25,000 gross tons of the Olympia Voyager is like David compared to the standard Goliath cruise ships of today.
-This means that the Voyager cannot lay claim to being a cruise ship but, rather an ocean liner.
+However, the 25,000 gross tons of the Olympia Voyager is like a ‘David’ compared to today’s standard ‘Goliath’ cruise ships.
+This means that the Voyager cannot claim to be a cruise ship but rather an ocean liner.

 Oasis of the Seas